Daniel Lincoln (runner)

-Daniel Lincoln (born October 22, 1980 in Ruston, Louisiana) is a former world-class American track and field athlete and the former American record holder in the 3000 meter steeplechase.
+Daniel Lincoln (born October 22, 1980, in Ruston, Louisiana) is a former world-class American track and field athlete and the former American record holder in the 3000 meter steeplechase.

 Education

 In 1998, Lincoln graduated from the Arkansas School for Mathematics and Sciences located in Hot Springs, Arkansas.
 The same year, he also attained the rank of Eagle Scout from the Boy Scouts of America.

 Lincoln accepted the Chancellor's Scholarship, a full academic scholarship, to the University of Arkansas where, in 2002, he received a BS in chemistry with a focus in biochemistry and a minor in mathematics.
 In 2004, he received his MS in biochemistry from Arkansas.
-He completed his thesis on the structure of xylogluconase 74.
+He completed his thesis on the structure of xyloglucanase 74.

 In 2002, Lincoln was accepted to the University of Arkansas Medical School located in Little Rock, Arkansas.
 He began medical school in 2005 where he is pursuing his MD with an anticipated graduation date in 2010.

 In 2008, Lincoln co-authored an academic research paper with Dr. C. Lowry Barnes which was accepted for presentation at the Mid-America Orthopedic Association 23rd annual meeting located at Amelia Island, FL in April 2009.

 Lincoln has completed Internal Medicine residency and is now a Critical Care Medicine Fellow at Oregon Health and Science University.